daizutabi/mkapi/docs/usage/object.md

 (qualified) name (`examples`) are shown.
 This part is a *heading* of the object documentation.

-Below the heading, main contents of documentation are rendered.
+After the heading, main contents of documentation are rendered.
-In the `examples` package case, the contents is a just one-line summary for the package.
+Contents of the `examples` package is just one-line summary for the package.

 MkAPI can embed the source code of objects as well as their